arifgorkemozer/rag_demo/README.md

 ### Prerequisites

+- Windows 11, Ubuntu 22.04+ or macOS 15 Sequoia
 - Python 3.11 or newer
 - pip

 ### Quickstart

-1) Create and activate a virtual environment (Windows cmd):
+1) Create and activate a virtual environment using terminal (or cmd in Windows):

 ```bat
 python -m venv .venv